-The item "Due from customers" includes receivables sold but not derecognized as part of the current securitization transaction and receivables pledged to secure financing transactions with other financial intermediaries. €177.4 million refer to the Magellan Group.
+The item "Due from customers" includes receivables sold but not derecognized as part of the current securitization transaction and receivables pledged to secure financing transactions with other financial intermediaries.

-5. Asset management and trading on behalf of others
+4. Asset management and trading on behalf of others

 Type of services Amount

 1. Execution of orders on behalf of customers

-a) purchases
+a) Purchases

 1. settled

 2. unsettled

-b) sales
+b) Sales

 1. settled

 2. unsettled

 2. Portfolio management

 a) individual

 b) collective

-3. Custody and administration of securities 1,180,555
+3. Custody and administration of securities 1,187,14

-a) third-party securities on deposit: connected to bank operations as
+a) third-party securities on deposit: connected to bank

-custodian (excluding portfolio management)
+operations as custodian (excluding portfolio management)

-1. securities issued by companies included in the scope of consolidation
+1. securities issued by the bank that prepares the financial statements

 2. other securities

 b) third party securities on deposit (excluding portfolio management): other

-1. securities issued by companies included in the scope of consolidation
+1. securities issued by the bank that prepares the financial statements

 2. other securities

 c) third-party securities deposited with third parties

-d) owned securities deposited with third parties 1,180,555
+d) owned securities deposited with third parties 1,187,14

 4. Other transactions

-The amount refers to the face value of securities owned by the Group, classified in the AFS and HTM portfolios.
+The amount refers to the face value of owned securities classified in the AFS and HTM portfolios.

-Part C - Consolidated Income Statement
+Part C - Income Statement